karthiksrikumar/ConvoArabic-POLLEN/README.md

 20k words recorded first-hand in Oman, Kuwait, and the UAE.
 Machina Mundi's dataset for Conversational Arabic improves LLM's understanding and minimizes the lack of understanding caused by the predominant white-collar Arabic used.
 This is the first of its kind dataset.

 # Project POLLEN: Oman Field Research
-## Preserving Oral Language & Linguistic Equity through Neural-networks
+## Preserving Oral Language & Linguistic Equity through Natural-Language-Collection

 > *"If the data doesn't speak your language, the model doesn't hear your voice."*